Center for Humane Technology: Activities

 The organization encourages designers and companies to respect users' time and to create products which have, as an end goal, something other than maximizing use of products to sell advertising.
 There are multiple ways that technology companies try to maximize the use of their products: by using an intermittent variable reward system, causing people to fear missing something important, increasing the desire for social approval, strengthening the need to reciprocate others' gestures, and interrupting individuals' daily activities to alert them of a notification.
 Harris claims that technology parallels slot machines, in that both use intermittent variable rewards to increase addiction.
 According to Harris, companies have a responsibility to reduce this effect, through techniques such as increasing the predictability of their designs and eliminating the intermittent variable reward system all together.

 CHT utilizes various mainstream media campaigns and resources, such as their podcast Your Undivided Attention and the documentary The Social Dilemma.
 The organization also aims to influence tech industry culture and practices through training and educational resources, working groups, and advising executives.
 In 2022, CHT launched the "Foundations of Humane Technology" course directed at supporting technologists and product leaders who are seeking to build more humane technology.
 As of June 2022, the course had 10,000 participants globally.

 Additionally, CHT briefs policymakers to support the creation of the policy architecture that protects society and rewards humane technologies.
-Notably, Harris has testified in front of the U.S. Congress in regards to the risk of online deception and the manipulative tactics employed by social media platforms.
+Notably, Harris has testified in front of the U.S. Congress in regards to the risks of online deception and the manipulative tactics employed by social media platforms.